- Francine Marzanek BSc, BEd | CHAP Program Planner, McMaster Department of Family Medicine.

 Jessica Gaber is a social worker with experience in three sides of social work practice: community development, clinical work, and research.
 Overall, her focus is on projects that can transform communities, bring voice to vulnerable populations, and make needed change.
 She is a Research Coordinator with the McMaster University Department of Family Medicine and has been with the department since 2014.
 With the CHAP team, she works with the CHAP-Community, Coalitions, Engagement and Cardiovascular Health (CHAP-CCEC) Project and the Community Health Assessment Program in the Philippines (CHAP-P).

-- Floro Dave Arnuco, Project Manager, Ateneo de Zamboanga University School of Medicine, Philippines.
+- Floro Dave Arnuco, Program Manager, Ateneo de Zamboanga University School of Medicine, Philippines.

-- Arvie G Arcillas, Ateneo de Zamboanga University School of Medicine, Philippines.
+- Arvie G Arcillas, Community Coordinator; Ateneo de Zamboanga University School of Medicine, Philippines.

-- Maria Carlotta Lim, Ateneo de Zamboanga University School of Medicine, Philippines.
+- Maria Carlotta Lim, Data Manager; Ateneo de Zamboanga University School of Medicine, Philippines.

-- Rowayne Cecil Mandi, Ateneo de Zamboanga University School of Medicine, Philippines.
+- Rowayne Cecil Mandi, Data Manager; Ateneo de Zamboanga University School of Medicine, Philippines.

 Rowayne Mandi is the administrative assistant of Ateneo de Zamboanga University School of Medicine and part-time data manager of the Community Health Assessment Program in the Philippines, a project grant spearheaded by the McMaster University in Canada and funded by the International Development Research Centre.
 Rowayne completed her undergraduate degree in accountancy in the Philippines.
 Her previous experience includes roles in scholarship administration and budget management in health equity and social investment initiatives.

-- Kristian Tan, Ateneo de Zamboanga University School of Medicine, Philippines.
+- Kristian Tan, Research Assistant; Ateneo de Zamboanga University School of Medicine, Philippines.

-Kristian Tan is a Degree holder of Bachelor of Science in Nursing and also a Registered Nurse.
-Previously affiliated with Manpower Agency of Nurses as a Senior Special Private Nurse attending from newborn to elderly with acute, chronic, or critically ill requiring medical care at Ciudad Medical Hospital and Zamboanga Peninsula Medical Hospital.
+Kristian Tan has a Bachelor of Science in Nursing and is also a Registered Nurse.
+Previously, she was affiliated with the Manpower Agency of Nurses as a Senior Special Private Nurse, attending patients ranging in age from newborns to elderly at Ciudad Medical Hospital and Zamboanga Peninsula Medical Hospital.

-- Phillip John Acapulco, Ateneo de Zamboanga University School of Medicine, Philippines.
+- Phillip John Acapulco, Research Assistant; Ateneo de Zamboanga University School of Medicine, Philippines

 - Francine Marzanek BSc, BEd | Planificatrice du PSSC, Département de médecine de famille, McMaster University.